 Your donation will be worth 25% more to FOLL if you can gift aid it.
 If you are a UK taxpayer and have not already made a declaration to FOLL, please send us your Gift Aid Declaration.

-Long term the challenges to funding the wider nature reserve areas of Lavell’s and Lea Farm Gravel Pit (LFGP) are that LFGP is owned by Summeleaze Ltd and while we have had more than 10 years since 2006 of highly positive and productive conservation work carried out, not least the construction of Berkshire’s best bird watching hide, a future is not guaranteed.
+Long term the challenges of funding the wider nature reserve areas of Lavell’s and in particular Lea Farm Gravel Pit (LFGP) are significant.
+Currently LFGP is owned by Summeleaze whom we’ve worked with since 2006 and had permission to manage the site and bring about some wonderful conservation work, including building Berkshire’s best bird watching hide.

 Like so many charities we have begun looking at long term funding, might a bigger conservation organisation such as BBOWT, or even The RSPB want to consider what could be achieved?
 We simply don’t know yet.